Get in Touch

 Module 14: ISTQB CTFL Exam Preparation

-• CTFL v4.0 exam structure, duration, and scoring methodology.
+• Understanding the CTFL v4.0 exam structure, duration, and scoring system.

 • Topic weight distribution across CTFL syllabus chapters.